Firmware update for later Revision Elka Synthex Synthesizers with MIDI

 The code changes have been made carefully, and have been tested by four people so far.
 There is always a chance that some small bug may turn up, as more people use the new code.
 If it becomes necessary to send out a new EPROM in a few months, it will be provided at my cost, plus shipping.

-Price is $129.95 for a kit of the parts necessary to install the new firmware, plus shipping.
+Price is $119.95 for a kit with the parts needed to install the new firmware, plus shipping.

 This photo shows what is included in the kit.
 (The EPROM will have a label, of course)